Tiriyó language: Documentation

 Tiriyó has been partially documented as part of Meira's research with the Leiden University, in conjunction with the Max Planck Institute for Psycholinguistics.
 This documentation began in 1993 under Dr. Spike Gildea's Northern Brazilian Cariban Languages Documentation Project, and continued through 1999.
 Meira's documentation included specific focus on stress patterns, contrastive demonstratives, and locative postpositions.
-There have been relatively few ethnographic studies on the Tiriyó, with the exception of the works by missionary Protasio Frikel and English anthropologist Peter Rivière.
+There have been relatively few ethnographic studies on the Tiriyó, with the exception of the works by missionary Protásio Frikel and English anthropologist Peter Rivière.
 Between the 1950s and 1970s, Frikel wrote seven works (Frikel 1957, 1958, 1960, 1961a,b, 1964, 1971, 1973) relating to the Tiriyó.
 Rivière has published a number of works (Rivière 1963, 1966, 1969, 1970, 1971, 1981a,b, 1984, 1987, 1988, 1994, 1995a,b, 2000) beginning in 1963, notably Marriage Among the Trio.
 In his writing, he addresses errors made by Frikel.

 Dialects

 There seem to be two main dialects in the Tiriyó-speaking area, called by Jones (1972) Eastern or Tapanahoni basin, and Western or Sipaliwini basin dialects, and by Meira (2000, to appear) K-Tiriyó and H-Tiriyó.
-The main difference thus far reported is phonological: the different realization of what were (historically) clusters involving /h/ and a stop (see Phonology section below).
+The main difference thus far reported is phonological: the different realization of what were (historically) clusters involving //h// and a stop.
 Grammatical and/or lexical differences may also exist, but the examples thus far produced are disputed.

 Demographically, H-Tiriyó is the most important dialect (~ 60% of the speakers).
 It is the dialect spoken in the village of Kwamalasamutu, Suriname, and in the villages along the Western Paru river (Tawainen or Missão Tiriós, Kaikui Tëpu, Santo Antônio) and also along the Marapi river (Kuxare, Yawa, etc.).
 K-Tiriyó is spoken in the villages along the Eastern Paru river (Mataware, and some people at Bonna) in Brazil, and in the villages of Tepoe and Paloemeu in Suriname.

 Tiriyo was also a basis of the Ndyuka-Tiriyó Pidgin.

 Phonology

-Tiriyó has 7 vowels and 10 consonants, as shown in the chart below.
+Tiriyó has seven vowels and ten consonants, as shown in the chart below.
 (Orthographic symbols in bold, IPA values in square brackets.)